PartIR: Composing SPMD Partitioning Strategies for Machine Learning: :Core

 Through propagation, we have arrived at a program where every operation is within a loop context.
-These loops may be interpreted sequentially in \partir:Temporal for micro-batching or lowered directly to SPMD in \partir:HLO.
+These loops may be interpreted sequentially in \partir:Temporal or lowered to SPMD in \partir:HLO.

 Here is what the fused program looks like:

 \paragraph{Inference from partially known information} Inference is the process of deducing missing operand value tiling based on a {\em partial} match against a TMR entry.
 Continuing from Listing~\ref{lst:Core-chain-matmul-tiled-on-batch}, consider value-tiling \inlc{\%w2}: